-Another area of future work involves the idea of non-specific use.
-The current design has been exclusively based off a foam model of one monkey's skull, but the client will be using the device on multiple monkeys with slightly different skull conformations.
-Once testing begins, alterations may prove necessary so that the base can accommodate various skull sizes.
-The ongoing design of the strap system will also need to consider the fact that variations will arise between different monkeys.
-Although the use of zip ties solves a large part of the adjustability issue, strap placement may need further consideration.
+Another area of future work is the idea of non-specific use.
+The current design has been exclusively based of off a foam model of one monkey's skull.
+However, the client will be using the device on multiple monkeys with slightly different skull conformations.
+Once testing begins on actual monkeys, alterations may need to be made to the base so that it can accommodate various skull sizes.
+To account for this ahead of time, a biometric analysis of test monkeys' skulls could be performed to determine a range in head sizes.